proventa/aws-postgresql-demo/docs/blog-Patroni_Backup_and_LB.md

 ... # Omitted for brevity
 ```

-We are specifying the AWS_REGION, WAL_S3_BUCKET and AWS_ROLE_ARN environment variables.
-The AWS_REGION environment variable specifies the region in which the S3 bucket is located.
-The WAL_S3_BUCKET environment variable specifies the name of the S3 bucket.
-The AWS_ROLE_ARN environment variable specifies the ARN of the IAM Role.
+We are specifying the `AWS_REGION`, `WAL_S3_BUCKET`, and `AWS_ROLE_ARN` environment variables.
+The `AWS_REGION` environment variable specifies the region in which the S3 bucket is located.
+The `WAL_S3_BUCKET` environment variable specifies the name of the S3 bucket.
+The `AWS_ROLE_ARN` environment variable specifies the ARN of the IAM Role.
 The IAM Role will be used by the EC2 instances running the Spilo image to access the S3 bucket.

 Now, let's check if the backups are being stored in the S3 bucket.
 We can do so by navigating to the AWS console and selecting the `patroni-demo-bucket` S3 bucket.
 We should see a new folder called `spilo` in the S3 bucket.
 The folder should contain a folder with the name of your Patroni cluster and inside that folder, we should see the WAL-G backups.
 We can also check if the backups are being stored in the S3 bucket by running the following command on your terminal: